-Medical Services Plan of British Columbia (MSP) funding of DXA bone density testing at our Vancouver location
+Medical Services Plan of British Columbia (MSP) funding of DXA bone density testing

 Bone density testing is recommended for all men and women over the age of 65 years.
 As well, testing should be offered to postmenopausal women and men over 50 with additional risk factors such as parental hip fracture, personal fragility fracture, cigarette smoking, excess alcohol, or other clinical concerns where bone density information will aid in management.
 You will need to discuss with your doctor whether a bone density test is appropriate and whether the MSP will pay for it.